 Off-Page SEO Audit

 The last part of the SEO audit concerns off-page SEO.
 It involves reviewing the following factors:

-You want to check for the quantity and quality of linking domains, which of your pages have the most links, and how many links are going to your homepage.
+You want to check for the quantity and quality of linking domains, which of your pages has the most links, and how many links are going to your homepage.

 If you notice any toxic links (links from low-quality websites) you may want to consider taking action to have those links removed from Google as they could hurt your SEO performance.

 Domain authority, or domain rating, measures how strong or trusted your website’s domain is.
 The higher your score, the easier it is to rank in search engines.

 The best way to increase your domain authority is through high-quality backlinks.
 If your domain authority is not where you want it to be, consider starting a link-building campaign to boost your score.